m2lines/gz21_ocean_momentum/README.md

 [Poetry](https://python-poetry.org/).
 To use, rename `pyproject-poetry.toml` to
 `pyproject.toml` (overwriting the existing file) and use Poetry as normal.
-Note that the Poetry build is not actively supported-- if it fails, check that the dependencies are up to date with the setuptools `pyproject.toml`.)*
+Note that the Poetry build is not actively supported-- if it fails, check that the dependencies are up-to-date with the setuptools `pyproject.toml`.)*

 #### System
 Some graphing code uses cartopy, which requires [GEOS](https://libgeos.org/).
 To